astropy/halotools/docs/index.rst

 Halotools is a specialized python package for building and testing models of the galaxy-halo connection, and analyzing halo catalogs.
-The core functionality of the package includes (among other things):
+The core functionality of the package includes:

 * Fast generation of synthetic galaxy populations using HODs, abundance matching, and related methods
 * Efficient algorithms for calculating galaxy clustering, lensing, z-space distortions, and other astronomical statistics